wfailla/un-orchestrator/orchestrator/README.md

 Currently, it supports Open vSwitch (OvS) and the extensible DataPath daemon (xDPd) as vSwitches.
 If you are interested to add the support for a new virtual switch, please check the file `network_controller/switch_manager/README`.

+Note that, according to the picture above, the network controller creates a first LSI (called LSI-0) that is connected to the physical interfaces and to several other LSIs.
+Each one of these further LSIs corresponds to a different NF-FG; hence, it is connected to the VNFs of such a NF-FG, and takes care of steering the traffic among them as required by the graph description.
+Instead the LSI-0, being the only one connected to the physical interafces of the UN and to all the other graphs, dispatches the traffic entering into the node to the proper graph, and properly handles the packets already processed in a graph.

 ### The compute controller